juniorsundarCasual/TGT/vault/volume-5.chapter-352.md

 "Something similar," Revian mumbled as he considered his friends' words.
 Their investigation was warranted.
 Till now, they had more or less taken mana expenditure as a relative measure - 'How much more mana does casting a |Fireball| without coal use compared to one with it?'.

 "I guess you'd have to start by defining a unit of measure for mana which is uniform and consistent.
 And then, you will have to come up with a reliable way to measure mana," Revian hypothesised.
-As he said this, Casey and Lacey bit their lips to form a thin smile and pointed at the same phrases already jotted down in the parchment paper before them.
+As he said this, Casey and Lacey bit their lips to form a thin smile and pointed at the same phrases already jotted down on the parchment paper before them.

 Revian revealed an embarrassed smile and said, "I guess you guys have already considered these things.
-To be honest, though, I think the results of your experiment will really help me out in my own.
+To be honest, though, I think the results of your experiment will really help me out in my own experiment.
 Do you guys mind if I join in?"

 "The more the merrier," Kevan invited.
 "A fresher perspective may give us the breakthrough we need to get started."